-MLEK Reference Applications - Audio
+MLEK - Audio Applications

 • Keyword Spotting (KWS): Demonstrates wake word detection and voice command recognition